binarymachines/serpentine/README.md

 ````

 Register a controller like this:
-(the model classes are generated automatically from your database schema, or you can write your own)
+(the model and controller classes are generated automatically from your database schema,
+or you can write your own)

 ````yaml
 controllers: